jhessin/novel/metal-mage/chapters/00-Prologue.md

 didn't know how it such a thing was possible.
 If the prophet was right (and he had yet to be mistaken) this land had no magic.

-\textit{No matter, I must have faith}, he thought as his body ached. \textit{I must find a safe place to land.}
+*No matter, I must have faith*, he thought as his body ached. *I must find a safe place to land.*

 The craft settled into a large field a bit more loudly than Tor would have liked.
-He began running system diagnostics as well as setting his
-\textit{ferrovitae} to heal his many wounds.
+He began running system diagnostics as well as setting his *ferrovitae* to heal his many wounds.
 Once he was feeling better he would explore this new world.
-He just had to\ldots
+He just had to ...

-< \textit{knock, knock} >
+< *knock, knock* >

 A light wrapping on the outer hull of his craft drew the Femian's attention.
 There was no way someone could have found his ship so quickly.
-He had been camouflaged\ldots but no, the stealth drive had failed, but even still it was the dead of night, everyone should be sleeping.
+He had been camouflaged..., but no, the stealth drive had failed, but even still it was the dead of night, everyone should be sleeping.

-He focused to open a small view-port in a \textit{ferrovitae} portion of the ship.
+He focused to open a small view-port in a *ferrovitae* portion of the ship.
 He could see a small human child cautiously walking around the ship and tapping on the outer hull.
 This was not good.
 Nothing was frightened so easily as a human child, and if the people of this realm thought him malevolent, he